 Vanessa also requested that I design a print quality poster to complement the album art.
 She would send these posters out for publicity purposes.
 I first blurred copies of the painting together to create a new background.
 Then, I extended the music notes above and below the streaming EP art.
 Regarding the finished poster and CD, my client declared, “I LOVE THIS!
 I am thrilled with the work you’ve done on this.”

 My longtime friends Zack and Sarah became husband and wife in June of 2018.
 The Star Wars themed ceremony took place in a park which was located in nearby Wilmore, Kentucky.
-I was one of the groomsmen.
+I served as one of the groomsmen.
 My three year old son was also in the wedding party performing the duties of the ring bearer.
 My friends had not hired anyone to film the wedding.
 Therefore, I volunteered to set my Zoom camera up at the altar.
 Then, I edited the video in iMovie, including adding the requisite “scrolling text” popularized by the film series.
 All I needed to do after that was to make the wedding DVD art as a Star Wars parody design.

 Wedding DVD art front cover design story